Nicolasdha/Cerulean-Travel-Log/README.md

 > 2) Create a location<br><br>
 > 3) Start creating entries associated with that location (editing them as needed)

-Please feel free to use this website as much as you would like.<br><br> You can add locations/entries, as well as, edit any entry as desired.<br><br>
+Please feel free to use this website as much as you would like for your personal use.<br><br> You can add locations/entries, as well as, edit any entry as desired.<br><br>
 The ability to delete entries and locations has been held back from users to maintain the example profile's integrity. <br> <br>
 If you would like a entry or location deleted, please contact me:<a href="mailto:sankp001@gmail.com"> SanKP001@gmail.com </a>.
 As the site's admin, I am able to add, delete, and edit anything on the site.<br><br>